andravin/spio/README.md

 ## Additional Features

-### ⚡ Just-in-Time Kernel Generation
+### Just-in-Time Kernel Generation

 Spio compiles kernels at runtime with NVIDIA’s NVRTC (libnvrtc) and uses a trained performance model to select the fastest kernel configuration for your GPU and workload.
 No CUDA toolkit install is needed because Spio relies on the CUDA headers and NVRTC shared libraries that NVIDIA distributes as Python packages (the same infrastructure PyTorch depends on).
 Spio launches kernels directly through the CUDA driver API, so no C/C++ launcher wrappers are required.

-### 🎯 Performance Models
+### Performance Models

-Machine learning models predict optimal kernel configurations based on layer parameters and hardware characteristics.
-This eliminates expensive auto-tuning while achieving better performance than heuristic-based approaches.
+For each kernel and GPU architecture, Spio trains an XGBoost model to predict execution latency from layer parameters and kernel configuration.
+At runtime, these predictions guide configuration selection, eliminating expensive auto-tuning.

-### 🚀 PyTorch Integration
+### PyTorch Integration

 Seamless integration with PyTorch through custom operators and `torch.compile` support.